wultra/react-native-powerauth-mobile-sdk/docs/End-To-End-Encryption.md

   - If decryptor is activation scoped and parent `PowerAuth` instance has no activation, then decryption is not available.
   - Release its internal native object after 5 minutes of inactivity.
   - You can use `canDecryptResponse()` function to test whether decryption is available.

-  - You can call `release()` to manually release the native object.
+On both object you can call `release()` function to manually release the underlying native object.

-As you can see, you can use encryptor as for many times as you want, but the decryptor is always bound to the one particular response from the server.

 ## Read Next